 Hit the flea market for souvenirs.
 Located in Reykjavik, the Kolaportid flea market is your best shot at bringing back unique souvenirs for a very reasonable cost.

 Don’t eat out every day.Dining at a restaurant with a family will surely add up to a good sum.
 Consider visiting a nearby supermarket and don’t look down on street food halls.
 You’ll get a taste of not only local delicacies but foreign cuisine as well.

 Iceland is expensive, but your trip there doesn't need to be

 WHAT TO PACK WHEN VISITING ICELAND WITH FAMILY

 As the name of the country indicates, it gets cold there.
 Winters can get extra harsh.
 If that’s when you decide to go, thermal underwear, waterproof boots, and gear, wool socks and sweaters are absolutely mandatory for both you and your little ones.

 Other seasons usually don’t present such challenging weather conditions.
-However, with Iceland you can never know, so your suitcase should be crammed full with similar gear no matter the season.
+However, in Iceland you can never know, so your suitcase should be crammed full of similar gear no matter the season.